vitakafoa/Portfolio/README.md

 <h1>Mālō e lelei</h1>

  <b>My name is David Kafoa, born and bred in Otara, South Auckland, New Zealand.
 I'm a Intern at Rise by Talent currently.
 Ever since I was a kid, I always enjoyed technology, I remember the times I was given a hand me down laptop just for me to play games on.
-I was known in the house as the person who breaks things all the time, but I didn't like that narrative (although it was true).
+I was known in my house as the person who breaks things all the time, but I didn't like that narrative (although it was true).
 I see technology as a way to create something great, express yourself.</b>

  <h2> Goals </h2>